eclipse-tractusx/charts/charts/dec-dtr/README.md

 -H 'X-Api-Key: <password>'
 ```

-The response constist of a JSON payload which contains the token we need for the next step.
+The response consist of a JSON payload which contains the token we need for the next step.
 Copy the token from the `authCode` field and save it for the next request.
 To access the registry send the next request to the EDC consumer dataplane:
 ```
 curl -0 -v -X GET 'http://<your-k8s-host>/api/public/registry/shell-descriptors' \